Watch autumn leaves change colour

 Watch whales and deer in the wild

-During the autumn months in Ireland our wildlife flourishes, making it the best time of year to see some of the majestic animals that call Ireland home.
+During the autumn months in Ireland our wildlife flourishes, making it the best time of year to see some of the beautiful animals that call Ireland home.

 Walking through dense forests and spotting glimpses of wild deer is such an incredible experience.
-These powerful animals gracefully glide through the woods, proudly looking over the land.
 Travel to Kerry where herds of deer roam high in Killarney National Park and stroll through the gorgeous open woodland in Dublin’s Phoenix Park.

 Visit the coastline of Cork and Kerry and book in for an unforgettable whale watching experience.
 This is the ideal time of year to spot fin, minke and even humpback whales on a tour with Union Hall’s Cork Whale Watch and Kerry’s Blasket Islands Eco Marine and Whale Watching Tours.

 Harvesting fresh seafood from the Wexford coast, the team at La Côte serve contemporary cuisine that changes with the seasons.
-The renowned restaurant in Wexford Town has an unmissable tasting menu of trout caviar, grilled lemon sole and blue cheese panna cotta, or grab something to go from their food truck, The Cheeky Cod.
+Try the unmissable tasting menu of trout caviar, pan roasted hake and strawberry and Wexbury panna cotta from their renowned restaurant in Wexford town, or grab something to go from their food truck, The Cheeky Cod.

 Discover one of the most popular restaurants in the midlands at Tullamore’s The Blue Apron Restaurant.
 Inspired by his Turkish routes, Chef Kenan has embraced Irish cuisine and crafted dishes of succulent slow roasted pork, Imam Bayildi and fresh hake fillet.
 Book in for a meal and you’ll soon see why the reviews are so good.